Medium exists to share ideas and perspectives from the world’s most insightful writers, thinkers, and storytellers.

 Threats of violence and incitement

-Don’t threaten, encourage, or incite violence against anyone, directly or indirectly.
+We do not allow content or actions that threaten, encourage, or incite violence against anyone, directly or indirectly.

 - Posting copies of private communications between private individuals without the explicit consent of all parties to the communication

-- Doxing, which includes not only private or obscure personal information but also the aggregation of publicly available information to target, shame, blackmail, harass, intimidate, or endanger
+- Doxing, which includes not only private or obscure personal information but also the aggregation of publicly available information to target, shame, blackmail, harass, intimidate, threaten, or endanger

-- Posting intimate or explicit images taken or posted without the subject’s express consent.
+- Posting intimate or explicit images taken or posted without the subject’s express consent

-Don’t use Medium for spamming.
+We do not allow spam on Medium.
 All spam will be immediately removed from Medium.
 While it is hard to define this content with precision or completeness, here are some representative behaviors we look for that are characteristic of spam: